 Healing Properties of Garam Masala:

-Ayurveda is the ancient, traditional Hindu system of medicine which is based on the premise that balance is key to our body’s health.)
+Ayurveda is the ancient, traditional Hindu system of medicine that is based on the premise that balance is key to our body’s health.)

 - In Ayurvedic medicine, it is thought that when there is not enough heat in our bodies, our bodies can become sluggish and may be slow to remove toxins.
-The word garam means to “heat the body” and these warming spices are actually believed to elevate body temperature in Ayurvedic medicine.
+The word garam means to “heat the body,” and these warming spices are actually believed to elevate body temperature and boost metabolism in Ayurvedic medicine.

 - Other beliefs about the healing benefits of garam masala include boosting our immunity